friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unity/sdfs/generalInformation.md

 ## Instantiation

 Furthermore, ShaderGraph does not allow the access of arrays using input parameters, non-static, and non-constant variables.
+Each SDF uses an **index** to determine the location that it will be stored in.
+However, this function input is not accepted to access an array.
 Thus, to fill the arrays, a work-around using for-loops was implemented.
-Each SDF uses an **index** to determine the location that it will be stored in.
-Subsequently, a loop iterates over all possible indices and writes the inputs once the correct index has been reached.
+A loop iterates over all possible indices and writes the inputs once the correct index has been reached.

 To allow for proper processing, the output-indices should be used as input-indices for the following SDF thus connecting the functions in series.
 The last SDF's output-index should be connected to the **number of SDFs** in the [SDF Raymarching](raymarching.md).
-This setup also ensures that, in case ShaderGraph is used, all nodes are connected to the graph.
+This setup also ensures that, in case ShaderGraph is used, all nodes are connected in the graph.

 Additionally, each SDF is defined by a type.
 The values for the types can be found in the code for the respective SDFs and the [SDF Raymarching](raymarching.md).